jdmoorman/academic-python-cookiecutter/README.md

 * Optionally include `CODE_OF_CONDUCT.md` and `CONTRIBUTING.md`, if you welcome outside contributions.

 ## Quickstart
-To use this template use the following commands and then follow the prompts from the terminal.
+To use this template use the following commands and then follow the prompts from the terminal to specify information about your project.

 1. `pip install cookiecutter`
 2. `cookiecutter gh:jdmoorman/cookiecutter-academic-pypackage`